 Hoyas are tropical plants and prefer high levels of humidity.
 The humidity indoors can be as low as 10% and drop lower with heating or air currents which is a drastic contrast to the hoya’s hot, humid natural environment.

 The leaves drop as a way to prevent any further water loss due to unfavorably dry air which saps moisture from the leaves.

-If the humidity is slightly too low the hoya leaves turn brown, particularly at the leaf margins, but if they are very low then they tend to drop altogether.
+If the humidity is slightly too low the hoya leaves turn brown, particularly at the leaf margins, but if the humidity is very low then, they tend to drop altogether.

 Hoyas prefer consistent indoor temperatures of around 65°F to 75°F (18°C to 24°C).
 If the hoya is on a window sill then it may be getting too cold at night, resulting in falling leaves.
 Open doors in Winter can also blast the hoya with cold air and result in falling leaves.

 Hoyas also need bright indirect light and low light can turn the leaves yellowish and cause them to drop as the plant is not getting enough light for photosynthesis to support the leaves.

 Too much water and compacted soil can also cause leaf loss, in which case reduce the frequency of watering and repot the hoya in orchid potting mix and potting soil as mentioned in the section above.

 To revive a hoya plant that’s losing identify the cause of leaf loss and then adjust the environment so that it is favorable to the hoya, and the leaves should regrow.

 - Keep the temperature range between 65°F to 75°F (18°C to 24°C) and avoid cold draughty areas of the house near open doors.
 It is also important to keep the hoya away from any direct sources of heat, such as a radiator.